Before You Distribute AI Music in 2026 | Free Guide

 This guide starts earlier.

-It asks whether the release is ready to be distributed at all.
+It asks whether the song is ready to be released at all, and which path fits the situation.

 The guide helps creators compare release paths before choosing a tool.

-It focuses on preparation, risk, documentation, and backup planning.
+It focuses on preparation, risk, documentation, and next-step routing.

-It explains DSPs, UGC posting, social libraries, Content ID, and direct-to-fan paths.
+It explains DSPs, UGC posting, social libraries, Content ID, Bandcamp, and direct-to-fan planning.

 It teaches why one clean release is better than ten rushed uploads.

-This section explains why TikTok, Instagram, Facebook, YouTube Music, artist profiles, and Content ID may behave differently from a normal DSP release.
+This section explains why TikTok, Instagram, Facebook, YouTube Music, Official Artist Channels, and Content ID may behave differently from a normal DSP release.

-The reader saves final audio exports, lyrics, prompt notes, AI tool notes, cover art sources, metadata, distributor receipts, ISRC/UPC details, release links, screenshots, and policy-check notes.
+The reader learns what to save: final audio exports, lyrics, AI notes, cover art sources, metadata, release dates, screenshots, and final links.

 Who This Guide Is For